-[HISTORY: Adopted by the Board of Commissioners of the City of Ventnor City 2-4-1974 by Ord.
-No. 2-1974.
+[HISTORY: Adopted by the Board of Commissioners of the City of Ventnor City as indicated in article histories.
 Amendments noted where applicable.]

 Alcoholic beverages — See Ch.
 61.